intel-analytics/ipex-llm/docker/llm/serving/xpu/docker/README.md

 Currently, we provide two different serving engines in the image, which are FastChat serving engine and vLLM serving engine.

+#### Lightweight serving engine

+To run Lightweight serving on one intel gpu using `IPEX-LLM` as backend, you can refer to this [readme](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/GPU/Lightweight-Serving).

+For convenience, we have included a file `/llm/start-lightweight_serving-service` in the image.

 #### Pipeline parallel serving engine

 To run Pipeline parallel serving using `IPEX-LLM` as backend, you can refer to this [readme](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/GPU/Pipeline-Parallel-FastAPI).